Matioli-amoc/BIOL7180--Code-Review-Proposal/README.md

 ## 8. Final Evaluation

 This repository provides useful tools for bisulfite sequencing data analysis and demonstrates a solid understanding of DNA methylation workflows.
 However, limitations in documentation, code clarity, and overall organization reduce its accessibility and reproducibility.
 While the scripts appear to function well within the full pipeline, their dependency on external components and lack of detailed guidance make independent use more challenging.
-Improving documentation, standardizing the workflow, and enhancing code readability would significantly increase the usability of this repository for a broader audience.
+Improving documentation, standardizing the workflow, and enhancing code readability would significantly increase the usability of this repository.

 ---